kyeji1107/OptOrch/README.md

 ~~~

 ## 03_manuscript_reproduction
-This directory contains R-only materials for reproducing the simulation-based manuscript analyses and Figures 2–3.
+This directory contains R-only materials for reproducing the simulation-based manuscript analyses and figures 2–3.
 The manuscript reproduction workflow is organized as follows.
 ### Step 1.
 Simulated data
 Simulation code and MoBPS-generated data are provided in: